Attorney General Sessions brushes off Trump criticism

 “I have the honor of serving as attorney general.
 It’s something that goes beyond any thought I would have ever had for myself,” Sessions said.

-Similarly, Rosenstein, asked about Trump's remarks that there were very few Republicans in Baltimore, declined to comment.
-"I was proud to be here yesterday, I'm proud to be here today, I'll be proud to work here tomorrow," he said.
+Similarly, Rosenstein declined to comment when asked about Trump’s remarks that there were very few Republicans in Baltimore, where he was a former federal prosecutor.
+“I was proud to be here yesterday, I‘m proud to be here today, I’ll be proud to work here tomorrow,” he said.

+They took only a few questions before a spokesman asked if there were any questions about the department’s dismantlement of AlphaBay, a “dark web” market.
+Seeing no hands, Sessions left as reporters shouted questions about whether he would resign.

+An aide to Sessions said the recent disparaging remarks from Trump are “nothing new,” given news media reports last month that the president was upset with the attorney general over the Russia recusal.

-A federal special counsel has been appointed to take over the Russia investigation, and several congressional committees are conducting their own probes.
-Next week, Trump's son-in-law and White House adviser, Jared Kushner, and the president's eldest son, Donald Trump Jr., are scheduled to testify before Senate panels, as well as the president's former campaign manager Paul Manafort.
+A federal special counsel has been appointed to take over the Russia investigation, and several congressional committees are conducting probes.
+Next week, Trump’s son-in-law and White House adviser, Jared Kushner, and the president’s eldest son, Donald Trump Jr., are scheduled to testify before Senate panels, as well as former Trump campaign manager Paul Manafort.

-The Kremlin says it did not interfere in the election, and Trump has denied any collusion between his campaign and Moscow.
+The Kremlin says it did not interfere in the election, and Trump has denied any collusion.

 In the Times interview, the president also took aim at the special counsel appointed to take over the Russia investigation, Robert Mueller, saying Mueller would be crossing a “red line” if he began investigating Trump’s personal finances.